 This allows cats to tread with caution around their owners if they’re in a bad mood or go ahead and ask for attention.
 In wild cats, this is a smart survival technique.

 Some cats are prone to sniffing a human’s crotch area.
 While this is relatively uncommon, they’re sniffing out the apocrine glands.
-In humans, these glands are located in the crotch area and armpits and release information about age, sex, and mood.
+These glands are located in the crotch area and armpits and release information about age, sex, and mood in humans.

 Women who are menstruating or have recently given birth will emit distinctive pheromones that attract cats.
 So when your cat sniffs your crotch, it doesn’t mean any disrespect – it is merely trying to examine your scent messages to find out more about you.